Tareq69/Simple-Calculation-Verifier/README.md

 ### Try this app on Web

 Since I have worked with php based frameworks before, I have the experience of deploying projects live on the web.
-For your ease, I have deployed this assignment on a free hosting, you can check it in this link https://simple-calculation.000webhostapp.com/.
+For your ease, I have deployed this task on a free hosting, you can check it in this link https://simple-calculation.000webhostapp.com/.
 To run this project locally on your machine, please follow the steps below.

 ### Requirements